The Bankrate promise

 How to get out of debt through bankruptcy

 Depending on the type of bankruptcy you file, a bankruptcy filing could stay on your credit report for up to 10 years, which is why it’s important to carefully weigh your options and your outstanding debt.
-Debt collectors can’t attempt to collect a debt that was discharged in bankruptcy, and they can’t continue collection activity while the bankruptcy case is pending — but the filing itself will have long-term effects on your financial health.
+Debt collectors can’t attempt to collect a debt discharged in bankruptcy, and they can’t continue collection activity while the bankruptcy case is pending — but the filing itself will have long-term effects on your financial health.

-Why not paying off debt doesn’t work
+Why not paying debt is not a good solution

 Alternatives to bankruptcy

 If you have the chance to avoid bankruptcy, you should take it.
-Here are some alternatives to consider.
+Here are some alternatives to consider:

 - Supplement your income: Whatever you need to do to start paying off your debt, do it now.
-Ask for a raise at work or move to a higher-paying job, if you can.
-Get a side-hustle.
+Ask for a raise at work or move to a higher-paying job if you can.
+Get a side hustle.
 Start to sell valuable things, like furniture or expensive jewelry, to cover the outstanding debt.

 - Take out a debt consolidation loan: If you have many different types of debt, look into consolidation options.
-Taking out a debt consolidation loan is a way to simplify your finances — putting all of your debt in one place — and potentially pay less interest in the long run.
+Taking out a debt consolidation loan is a way to simplify your finances — putting all of your debt in one place — and potentially paying less interest in the long run.